 You can also use some medications that speed up hair growth, such as Finasteride.
 However, although it gets results and makes thinned hair grow strong again, it takes several months to take effect, and once the treatment is stopped our hair will recede to its previous situation.
 Besides, Finasteride has several sexual side effects, as several studies have shown.
 So, in summary, we cannot consider using Finasteride as the best product for menopausal hair loss.

 Low energy-emitting laser devices can stimulate hair growth, too.
 Laser therapy must be performed by professional hairdressers or therapists that are highly qualified, and have a good experience on these devices.
 However, reliability and effectiveness of these treatments in the long run, is actually unknown.

 How to reverse thinning hair after menopause

-You should always consult your doctor in the following cases:
+Well, if you are going through menopause and you are experiencing hair loss, you should always consult your doctor in the following cases:

 - If your hair is shed at an unusual grade.

 - If hair does not grow back again in areas where hair has fallen out.

 - If you have pain or irritation besides hair loss.

 - If your scalp skin is red, pulsed, or if there is another abnormal condition.